 I am also the author of two Craft & Vision books about photography, the bestselling Close to Home: Finding Great Photographs in Your Own Back Yard, and Shoot + Share: Getting Your Photographs Out Into the World.
 I also teach photography classes at The Cornerstone Center for the Arts in Muncie, Indiana.

-If you have questions about my photographs, books, or classes, or just want to chat, please feel free to contact me.
+If you have questions about my photographs, books, or classes, or just want to chat, please feel free to contact me using the form below.